Capital EAP Albany New York Winell J. Jones

 Brenda Gausby, LMHC

 Brenda received her Master’s in Counseling and Community Psychology from the Sage Colleges in Albany.
-She works within Capital EAP and the Center for Problem Gambling programs of Capital Counseling.
+She works within Capital EAP and directly with Capital Counseling.
 Her specialties include depression, anxiety, relationship concerns, mindfulness and goal-oriented interventions and she works with adults, adolescents, couples and facilitates therapeutic groups.
 Brenda blends interventions from cognitive behavioral, solution focused and positive psychology theoretical perspectives and delivers services telephonically and in face-to-face sessions.

 Brenda is not currently accepting new clients.